davidly/m68/README.md

    [relocatable f86](https://www.forth.org/fd/FD-V09N6.pdf) describes how to hack f83.68k to run on such hardware, but this impacts performance of the interpreter.

+elfto68k folder:

+    * converts Linux-style 68000 ELF executables to CP/M 68K .68K executables
+    * tested most of the .c apps in this folder except those that require more RAM than my hardware has.

 notes/bugs:

     * Unlike the 68000, addresses aren't limited to 24 bits.
 Data in the high bits will be used as part of the address.